Running Applications with Jobs

 • Applications that you do not need to monitor extensively

 Unlike running an application on your personal machine, you do not call the application you wish to run directly.
-Instead you create a job script that includes a call to your application.
+Instead, you create a job script that includes a call to your application.
 Job scripts are simply a set of resource requests and commands.
 When a job script is run, all the commands in the job script are executed on a compute node.

 Once created, you can run your job script by passing it to the Slurm queue with the sbatch command followed by your job script name: